focusaurus/focusaurus/readme.md

 - Mostly left twitter behind but for 13 or so years I was [@focusaurus](https://twitter.com/focusaurus)
 ## Open to Work!

 I'm currently looking for a position.
-Feel free to reach out if you are highering.
+Feel free to reach out if you are hireing.